Straw (film)

 STRAW is a 2025 American psychological crime drama film written, produced and directed by Tyler Perry.
+It follows a single mother struggling to provide for her ill daughter as a series of events drive her to extreme measures.
 The film stars Taraji P. Henson, Sherri Shepherd, Teyana Taylor, Sinbad, Rockmond Dunbar, Ashley Versher, Mike Merrill, and Glynn Turman.
 It is also the third Tyler Perry movie to star Henson as the central character after I Can Do Bad All By Myself (2009) and Acrimony (2018).

 Straw was released by Netflix on June 6, 2025.